Baoshan Iron & Steel Co., Ltd.: Baosight Software

-In 2004, Baosight Software was acquired by its sister company Baoshan Iron & Steel Co., Ltd.

 Meishan Iron & Steel

 In 2004, Baoshan Iron & Steel acquired Meishan Iron & Steel Co., Ltd. Despite located in Nanjing, Jiangsu Province, the steel plant was founded by Shanghai municipal government and merged with Baosteel Group in 1998.

 In 2019, it was announced that the steel plant of Meishan Iron & Steel, would relocate to Yancheng, Jiangsu Province in the 2020s.

 Zhanjiang Iron & Steel

 In October 2012, Baosteel acquired the controlling stake in Zhanjiang Iron & Steel Co., Ltd. from the State-owned Assets Supervision and Administration Commission (SASAC) of the Guangzhou Municipal People's Government.
 After the capital increase as well as the withdrew of Guangzhou SASAC, the listed company owned 90% stake of Zhanjiang Iron & Steel.

 The first phase of the steel plant that owned by Zhanjiang Iron & Steel, is completed in 2016.

 Wuhan Iron & Steel

 On 21–22 September 2016, a merger between Baosteel Group and Wuhan Iron and Steel Group (WISCO) was announced.
 Baoshan Iron & Steel would take over the listed counterpart from Wuhan Iron and Steel Group in an all-share deal, while all the rights of Wuhan Iron and Steel Group would be transferred to Baosteel Group, as both corporations were supervised by the Central Government's SASAC.

 Unlike Baosteel, WISCO has a longer history which could be traced back to 1955.
 It was once considered as the top 3 steel plants of China, along with Ansteel Group and Baotou Steel.
 Before the merger, if counting both listed and unlisted portions of WISCO, it was the sixth largest steel company in China and 11th in the world as of 2015, according to World Steel Association and China Iron and Steel Association.